sveltejs/kit/documentation/docs/20-core-concepts/40-page-options.md

 ### Troubleshooting

-If you encounter an error like 'The following routes were marked as prerenderable, but were not prerendered' it's because the route in question (or a parent layout, if it's a page) has `export const prerender = true` but the page wasn't actually prerendered, because it wasn't reached by the prerendering crawler.
+If you encounter an error like 'The following routes were marked as prerenderable, but were not prerendered' it's because the route in question (or a parent layout, if it's a page) has `export const prerender = true` but the page wasn't reached by the prerendering crawler and thus wasn't prerendered.

 Since these routes cannot be dynamically server-rendered, this will cause errors when people try to access the route in question.
 There are three ways to fix it: